The neurology of meditation: implications for health improvement

-Neuronal circuitry is activated in meditation, one other network is needed to make this happen.
-Wilfulness is an essential ingredient.
-Wilfulness pipelines attention’s thrust into awareness networks.
-Gentle sustained willfulness activates neuronal circuitry.
-Highly developed in humans, the neuronal conglomerate generating willfulness mainly resides in the brain’s frontal lobes and its connections.
+Neuronal circuitry is activated in meditation, yet, one other network is needed to make this happen, and wilfulness is this essential ingredient.
+Gentle sustained wilfulness activates neuronal circuitry, which is highly developed in humans and mainly resides in the brain’s frontal lobes and its connections.
 The partnership and synergism linking these two networks form the crux of meditation’s contribution to awareness expansion.

 What happens to the brain’s circuitry when meditation is consistently practiced?
 In light of the discovery showing that capacity of neuronal generation, is it possible to incite awareness’ neuronal networks to expand its brain demographics?
 Can the voluntary arousal of awareness, as in meditation, increase the neurone population, the sum total of its connectivity and therefore the energetic output of awareness neurons?

 Research shows that meditation can indeed alter the morphology of selected brain components (Fox 2014: Lazar 2005: Luders 2015: Xue 2011).
 What are the implications of these findings?
 Can mental mechanisms engage awareness networks, stimulate neuronal connectivity, or even neurogenesis?
 What happens to the experiencing of awareness when its physical components are transformed through meditation?